2022 Illinois Senate election: District 8

-The district has been represented by Democrat Ram Villivalam since January 5, 2019.
+The district had been represented by Democrat Ram Villivalam since January 5, 2019.
 Villivalam was first elected unopposed in 2018.
 He faced no other ballot-listed candidates in the general election.

 District 9

-The district has been represented by Democrat Laura Fine since January 6, 2019.
+The district had been represented by Democrat Laura Fine since January 6, 2019.
 Fine was first elected with 71.8% of the vote in 2018.
 Paul T. Kelly was nominated as the Republican nominee.

 District 10

-The district has been represented by Democrat Robert Martwick since his appointment on June 28, 2019.
+The district had been represented by Democrat Robert Martwick since his appointment on June 28, 2019.
 Martwick was re-elected with 53.8% of the vote in 2020.
 Martwick faced Erin Jones, a former CPD police officer, for the Democratic nomination.
 Martwick won renomination and faced no other ballot-listed candidates in the general election.

 District 11

 The district had been represented by Democrat Celina Villanueva since her appointment on January 7, 2020.
 She was elected with 79.7% of the vote in 2020.
-Villanueva was redistricted to the boundaries of the 12th Legislative district and is running for re-election in her new district.
-Mike Porfirio, a commander in the United States Navy Reserve, is the Democratic nominee.
+Villanueva was redistricted to the boundaries of the 12th Legislative district and ran for re-election in her new district.
+Mike Porfirio, a commander in the United States Navy Reserve, was the Democratic nominee.
 Thomas "Mac" McGill was nominated as the Republican nominee.